maherkaz/500-2018/README.md

 The [course schedule](https://github.com/THOMASELOVE/500-2018/blob/master/SCHEDULE.md) is also available.
 The course begins on Thursday, 2018-01-18 at 8:30 AM.

-## Course Notes

-Course notes will be available at https://thomaselove.github.io/500-notes/ in due time.

 ## Key Links

 - [Assignments](https://github.com/THOMASELOVE/500-2018/tree/master/assignments) material.